knom/databox/README.md

 Databox is a lightweight ASP.NET Core MVC application that allows users to verify their email once, upload files and a message, and have their submission securely sent to a predefined recipient via email.

+## 🤖 AI Tools used
+- ChatGPT for texts, logo and initial source code scaffolding
+- Github Copilot for tuning the source code in VSCode
+- Openhands/AllHands.dev for E2E tests scaffolding
+- GenTube for graphics

 ## ✨ Features

 - One-time email verification flow